Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ## Unit Testing

-### What is Unit Testing, and why is important
+### What is Unit Testing, and why is important?

-Unit testing is a method used in software development to testing separate parts or units of an application to make sure they work as expected.
+Unit testing is a method used in software development to test separate parts or units of an application to make sure they work as expected.
 Each unit is tested independently, and any dependencies are simulated to ensure that the test only looks at the unit in question.
 Unit testing is important because it lets developers find bugs early in the development process before they get harder to fix and cost more money.
 By testing units separately, developers can easily and quickly find problems that might be hard to find with other types of testing.
 Unit testing also ensures that changes to the codebase don\'t introduce new bugs or break features already there.
 Developers can ensure that changes are tested well before being added to the codebase\'s main branch by using unit tests as part of a continuous integration process.
 Unit testing also makes it easier to write clearer and easier-to-understand code.
 By breaking the application into smaller, easier-to-handle pieces, developers can write code that is easier to read, understand, and keep up to date.
 In conclusion, unit testing is an important part of software development that makes software applications better and more reliable.
 It can help find bugs early, stop regression, and encourage better coding practices, making software systems more stable and reliable.

 ### Testing Framework in Django